infinum/flutter-bits/common_state_handling/README.md

   equatable: ^1.0.1
 ```

-This is built on bloc, so we have default bloc dependencies.
+This is built on the flutter_bloc, so we have default bloc dependencies.

 `after_layout`

-Since `BlocListener` does not trigger for the initialState, we show loading dialog after the layout (you cannot show dialog during the build phase or initState).
+Since `BlocListener` does not trigger for the initialState, so we show loading dialog after the layout is done (you cannot show dialog during the build phase or initState).